t3kt/raytk/docs/_reference/operators/pattern/checkerPattern.md

     name: coordField
     returnTypes:
     - vec4
-    summary: Optional field that can provide alternative coordinates instead of using the raw X/Y position.
+    summary: Field that produces vectors that the pattern uses as coordinates instead of regular spatial position.
+Only the X and Y parts are used.
   name: checkerPattern
   opType: raytk.operators.pattern.checkerPattern
   parameters: